camilotejeiro/android_quotes_display_apps/documentation/user_functional_specification.md

 * Change project Ownership.
     org.osohm ...

+* Fix deprecated functionality.

 * Scan Directories.
     Support for scanning diretories and populating the book summaries list, so that you dont have to select file by file.

+* Select Start & End Time.
+    When the picture frame turns on.
+When the frame turns off.

+* Add menu of different periodic intervals.

 ## Posponed Features.
 ---